 A 20% down payment may be out of reach, especially if you need a new car now, but even a small amount shows the lender you’re committed.
 If you don’t need a car right away, figure out how much you can spare from your monthly budget, then set up automatic bank transfers into a targeted savings account.

 If you can manage to save $100 per month, you’ll have $1,200 after your first year.
 Save $200 per month, and you’ll have $2,400 saved after 12 months.
 The more you can save, the smaller your car loan will be in the end.
-If you’d like some budgeting help, here are some of the best budgeting apps we reviewed.
+If you’d like some in-depth guidance, here’s how to use a budget to pay off debt.

 A large down payment could help those with bad credit